morler/addons/help/1033/faq.md

 ##Can EverEdit support favorite files function?
 EverEdit don't support this feature natively.
 But you can use project to simulate it.

+##Can EverEdit open files which beyond 2GB?
+You can use EverEdit x64 edition to open files with any size.
+EverEdit 32bit can only open files less than 2GB.

+##I can't save my license to file!
+If you installed EverEdit into Program Files directory on Windows Vista+, make sure you have right permission.
+If you couldn't save license to files, run EverEdit as administrator and try again!